payal356/Assignments/README.md

     * *
     *

-6.Write a Python program to reverse a word after accepting the input from the user.
+6. Write a Python program to reverse a word after accepting the input from the user.

 7. Write a Python Program to print the given string in the format specified in the sample output.
     WE, THE PEOPLE OF INDIA, having solemnly resolved to constitute India into a